Born in Wyrley, but where are you now?

 Coffee Morning – 19 September 2024

-On the 19th September at our Coffee Morning we welcomed back Mr Alan Pugh as our speaker, who gave a talk about the times from the battle of the Alamo to the moon which occurred in 1836, covering quite a time span and delivered in the most professional manner, what a true gentleman, great to have him back again.
+On the 19th September at our Coffee Morning we welcomed back Mr Alan Pugh as our speaker, who gave a talk about the times from the Battle of the Alamo, which occurred in 1836.
+Alan covered quite a time span and delivered in the most professional manner, what a true gentleman, great to have him back again.

 Coffee Morning – 15th August 2024